prolearner/nonsmooth_implicit_diff/README.md

 ## Getting started
 **Install** the packages in [requirements.txt](requirements.txt).
-We suggest to use a GPU to speed up the computation for data poisoning.

-Check out [elastic_net_toy.ipynb](elastic_net_toy.ipynb) for a illustrative comparison between deterministic AID and ITD derivative approximation methods for (nonsmooth) elastic net.
+Check out [elastic_net_toy.ipynb](elastic_net_toy.ipynb) for an illustrative comparison between deterministic AID and ITD derivative approximation methods for (nonsmooth) elastic net.

 ## How to reproduce results
 **Run** one of the following files:
    - [elastic_net_deterministic.py](elastic_net_deterministic.py) for the experiments comparing AID and ITD on computing the derivative with respect to the hyperparameters of elastic net.
    - [elastic_net_stochastic.py](elastic_net_stochastic.py) for the experiments comparing AID-FP and NSID and SID on computing the derivative with respect to the hyperparameters of elastic net.
    - [data_poisoning_stochastic.py](data_poisoning_stochastic.py) for the experiments comparing (N)SID with constant and decreasing step-size schedules on computing the derivative with respect to the corruption noise of the data poisoning with elastic net regularization.
+The MNIST dataset will be automatically downloaded in the data folder when first run.

+When the dataset is large (e.g. for data poisoning) using the GPU can speed up the computation.
-Experiments will be saved in the exps folder inside the project directory, while for data poisoning, MNIST will be downloaded in the data folder.
+All Experiments artifacts will be saved in the exps folder inside the project directory

 ## How to analyse results
 Use the notebooks in the [analyse_results](analyse_results) folder to generate plots from the data of previously run experiments.